D1rk123/CG_Project/README.md

 ## Gameplay
 Press the space bar to fly up, press P to shoot a laser.
 If your spaceship gets hit by a meteor or hits the botom of the screen you're game over.
 You can remove meteors by hitting them with a laser.

+## Play the game
+Windows users can just download the [Laser-Bird-Game.zip](https://github.com/D1rk123/Laser-Bird/raw/master/Laser-Bird-Game.zip) file from this repository to play the game.

 ![Screenshot](https://raw.githubusercontent.com/D1rk123/Laser-Bird/master/GithubImages/Screenshot720p.png)

 ## Technology